 Why native plants?

 Why plant a native tree?
 Here's just one example.
 The native dogwood (Cornus florda) supports 117 species of native moths and butterflies.
 The Asian dogwood (Cornus kousa) supports no native insect herbivores (from Dr. Doug Tallamy, University of Delaware entomologist).
 Often there are very complex relationships between plants and insects, birds and other animals.
+One family of baby Carolina chickadees requires more than 6,000 caterpillars to fledge.
+Birdseed that people put out is of no use for baby birds — they need the protein from caterpillars and other bugs.
 When a native plant is no longer growing in an area, creatures dependent on that plant are also lost.
 The web of life unravels.

 Match the right plant to the right place.

 If you have a space that is small or large, shady or full sun, soggy or dry there's a native plant that can and will take root if you give it a chance.
 From trees (large and small), shrubs, perennials, vines, ground covers, these plants will fit the conditions of the area because they are adapted to the weather, pests, soil, and seasons of Eastern North America.
 They provide habitat for insects and other creatures which have co-evolved often over millions of years in intricate relationships.
 This is why replacing extensive areas of non-native turf grass with native plants can be so beneficial.
-A mix of native and non-native plants, particularly if they are diverse, can also be a practical, beautiful and life-providing alternative to turf.
+The key to a healthy, thriving garden: choose plants that want what you have to give (full sun, part sun, part shade, deep shade; dry, medium, damp, wet soil; sand, loam, clay).
+I've killed plenty of native plants by ignoring this basic principle: match the right plant to the right place.

 Douglas Tallamy's companion site to his book, The Living Landscape: How Native Plants Sustain Wildlife in our Gardens